wellcomecollection/docs/rfcs/062-knowledge-graph/README.md

 A graph consists of two main components:
 1. Nodes, which represent the unique entities within the graph.
 For example, there can be a node for each story in the collection, and a node for each concept.
 Each of these nodes can have other metadata attached to it, such as IDs or publication dates (these are also called node properties).
 2. Edges, which are the connections between the nodes.
-An edge represents some type of relationship between two nodes, and this can be directed or undirected.
+An edge represents some type of relationship between two nodes, which is either directed or undirected.
 For example, there can be an undirected edge between two related concepts which have the same semantic meaning, but come from different ontologies.
 Or a directed edge from a parent to a child concept within a hierarchy.

 Using this approach, we can create a map of all the works and concepts in the collection, with meaningful connections between them.
 Modelling collection data as a graph offers several advantages: